 Hot air is also used for processes that occur downstream of the actual coating operation itself.
 For instance, some coating systems need to be heat-cured while varnish is both dried and cured utilizing hot air.

 Dip coating is a standard process in the textile and paper industries.
-In this solvent-based process, it is necessary to completely dry the textile or paper, which is made all the more efficient thanks to Krelus infrared heaters.
+In this solvent-based process, it is necessary to dry the textile or paper.
+This is efficiently achieved with KRELUS infrared heaters.
 These heaters ensure reproducible and safe process regulation due, in large part, to their excellent controllability and short reaction times.
 This process step is also accomplished by utilizing IR radiation on coatings that polymerize after the dip coating process.